MonilR/Data-Science/README.md

 # Data-Science
-This repo is for coursera IBM Data science course
+This repo is for coursera IBM Data science course.

+This repo will be used for uploading assignments.